Link Search Menu Expand Document

 Installation

-From the location where you wish to locate certdog, extract the installation e.g.
+From the location where you wish to locate certdog, copy and extract the installation e.g.

 This will extract all files into ./certdog